AlmogSkalka/imdb-reviews/README.md

 # IMDB Articles & Reviews Platform

 Welcome to the IMDB Articles & Reviews platform!
-This project **currently** showcases a user authentication system with login and signup forms using React and Vite. **Currently**, users can only sign up, log in, and access articles and reviews on the platform.
+This project **currently** showcases a user authentication system with login and signup forms using React and Vite. **Currently**, users can only sign up and log in (All info is sent to console.log).

 ## Getting Started